 • Who has been paid 6 or more months of child subsidy in the 2023 calendar year (can be non-consecutive months).

+Eligibility for benefit credit for contributions in 2024*You will earn your full service credits for 2023 if you were paid for ten or more months of child subsidy in 2023.
 If you were paid for 6 or more months of child subsidy, you will receive 60% of your service credits, 70% for 7 months, 80% for 8 months and 90% for 9 months.
 You will not earn any service credit if you were paid for less than 6 months.

-ContributionsThe only contributions to the Retirement Plan will be paid by the State.
+ContributionsThe only contributions to the Retirement Plan will be paid from funding won through the CCPU collective bargaining agreement.
 The Plan does not accept contributions from you.

 Amount of annual employer contributions for 2024 service allocable to participants in 2025*You will earn one full service credit for the State contribution on your behalf in 2025 if you were paid for ten or more months of child subsidy in 2024.
 If you were paid for 6 to 9 months in 2024, you will receive a pro-rated service credit.
 You will not earn any service credit if you were paid for less than 6 months in 2024.